microsoft/nni/docs/en_US/Compression/Pruner.rst

 FPGM Pruner
 -----------

-This is an one-shot pruner, which prune filters with the smallest geometric median For more details, please refer to `Filter Pruning via Geometric Median for Deep Convolutional Neural Networks Acceleration <https://arxiv.org/pdf/1811.00250.pdf>`__.
+This is an one-shot pruner, which prunes filters with the smallest geometric median For more details, please refer to `Filter Pruning via Geometric Median for Deep Convolutional Neural Networks Acceleration <https://arxiv.org/pdf/1811.00250.pdf>`__.

 We also provide a dependency-aware mode for this pruner to get better speedup from the pruning.
 Please reference `dependency-aware <./DependencyAware.rst>`__ for more details.